rollingedit/YouTube-Album-Splitter/README.md

 * **Automatic helper setup**: after a valid video link or `aac` command, the run may install required tools through `winget` and `pip` so users do not have to set them up manually.
 * **Opus first**: Opus is usually the best match for YouTube audio.
 AAC conversion is optional and lossy, intended for apps or devices that need `.m4a`.
 * **No browser-cookie flow by default**: browser cookies are sensitive and exporting them is friction-heavy for normal users.
 Videos that require sign-in, cookies, or bot verification may fail; the lowest-friction path is to try again later, try another network/browser session, or use a video that does not require verification.
+* **Own yt-dlp settings**: the app ignores personal yt-dlp configuration files on every call it makes, so the pipeline behaves the same on every machine.
+A global yt-dlp config still applies to your own yt-dlp use outside this app.

 The release script is deliberately defensive: a recursive, polyglot bootstrapper and media pipeline packed into one inspectable Windows entrypoint.
 It resolves and repairs its own dependencies, isolates the selected video, validates timestamp sources, retries recoverable failures, preserves originals during conversion, and surfaces edge cases as readable failure modes rather than crashing out.
 That kind of logic normally gets spread across several separate scripts, but it is kept here in one file.